-The reductant is not toxic, but it is still important to observe the following when working on the reductant circuit:
+The reductant is not toxic, but it is still important to observe the following when working on the reductant circuiY:

-- If reductant comes into contact with your skin: Wash it off with soap and plenty of water. - If reductant splashes in your eyes: Rinse immediately using an eye bath and then seek medical attention. - Change out of clothes which have spills on.
+- If reductant comes in contact with the skin: Wash with soap and plenty of water. - If reductant splashes in the eyes: Rinse immediately using an eye bath and then seek medical attention. - Change out of clothes which have spills on.

-Use only reductant which fulfils the requirements in the Reductant with SCR section.
+Use only reductant which fulfils the requirements in the Reductant at SCR section.